CPAT (Candidate Physical Ability Test)

 Throughout all events, the participant must wear long pants, and footwear with no open heel or toe.
 Watches and loose or restrictive jewelry are not permitted.

 The events are staged in sequence that best simulates fire scene events.
 Between each event there will be and 85 foot walk.
 The walk will allow you about 20 seconds of recover time between events.

 During the test 2 stop watches will be used to insure scoring accuracy.
 They will be set at the 10 minute 20 second pass/fail mark.
 If the candidate fails to complete all the events in the 10 minute 20 second time frame the candidate fails the test.

 CPAT testing for Muscatine Fire Department will be the following dates at MUSCO Lighting dome, 2107 Stewart Road across from Muscatine Fire Department Station 2.
-Orientation will be February 16 at 1800 17th at 0900, Practice will be April 6th at 1800 7th at 0900.
-Testing will be April 13th at 1800 14th at 0900.
-Written test will be done on the afternoon of April 14th.
+Orientation will be August 10th at 1800 11th at 0900, Practice test will be October 21 at 1300 7th, October 26 1800.
+Final test will be October 27 at 0900.
+Written test TBD.

 Prior to taking the CPAT, each candidate must present valid identification, sign a number of forms, complete a waiver and release form and a sign-in form.
 Candidates are provided an opportunity to review a video detailing the CPAT and the failure points.
 It is the candidate's responsibility to ask questions if any part of the test events or procedures are not understood.
 At the conclusion of the CPAT, the candidate must sign the CPAT Evaluation Form and complete and sign the Rehabilitation Form.
 Failure to complete and sign any of these forms results in failure of the CPAT.